rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 }
 ```

-Instead of container-coupled parameter services like in compiled container, we used static parameter provider, that we reset in `tearDown()`.
+Instead of container-coupled parameter services like in a compiled container, we used a static parameter provider that we reset in `tearDown()`.
 This allowed us to keep the lazy container and parameter configuration separate.

 <br>

 ## 3. Avoid new Nodes in Data Providers

+Last but not least, we improved speed on bizarre time leaks.

+There were 2 test cases related to the doc block parsing/printer on multiline docblocks, like Doctrine many to many.

-Last but not least, there were 3 test cases that were related to docblock printer.
-They were specific by interesting behavior - when we run them standalone, it took around 80 ms. But the more tests were run before them, the longer it took.
-E.g. for the whole test suite there took 2-3 minutes more.
+They were specific by interesting behavior - when we ran them standalone, it took around 80 ms. But the more tests were run before them, the longer it took.
+E.g., the whole test suite took 2-3 minutes more.

-It was not in Rector code, nor in PHPStan code, nor Laravel container or any other used dependency.
+It was not in Rector code, PHPStan code, Laravel container, or any other used dependency.
 Well, it ones one of the dependencies - the PHPUnit.

-The PHPUnit 10 made a change in data providers to require them to be static.
-It's probably related to some caching, because in this code it spiked 2-3 minute delay:
+The PHPUnit 10 made a change in data providers to require them to be `static`.
+It's probably related to some caching because in this code, it spiked a 2-3 minute delay:

 ```php
 use PhpParser\Node\Stmt\Class_;